mrsinguyen/awesome-drupal/README.md

 ## Resources
 ### Tutorials

-* [Learn Drupal 7](http://nodeone.se/en/learn-drupal-7-with-nodeone) - This learning series was made for people new to Drupal, who have heard about the most powerful CMS on earth and would like to get started without getting stuck – or just get an overview of what you can do with it.
-There are pointers to additional modules and extra fun here and there, but the series itself covers Drupal core only. (by NodeOne)
+* [Learn Drupal 7](http://nodeone.se/en/learn-drupal-7-with-nodeone) - This learning series was made for people new to Drupal, who have heard about the most powerful CMS on earth and would like to get started without getting stuck – or just get an overview of what you can do with it. (by NodeOne)
+* [Integrating remote data into Drupal 7 and exposing it to Views](http://colans.net/blog/integrating-remote-data-drupal-7-and-exposing-it-views) - Drupal's strength as a content management framework is in its ability to effectively manage and display structured content through its Web user interface.
+However, the out-of-the-box system assumes all data is local (stored in the database).
+This can present challenges when attempting to integrate remote data stored in other systems.
+You cannot, by default, display non-local records as pages.
+While setting this up is in itself a challenge, it is an even bigger challenge to manipulate, aggregate and display this data through Views.

 ### Books